 At the March 18, 2019 Committee of the Whole meeting, Staff gave a presentation highlighting asphalt and concrete projects and funding since FY 2014.
 Click here to view the presentation or watch the meeting video below.

 The table below provides information about planned resurfacing work, timelines, and detailed information about each project area.
-Click the link on each street name to view a PDF that includes information about why the segment was selected for resurfacing this year as well as photos of the current condition of each street.
-The document also includes a map of all streets that are scheduled to be resurfaced for FY 2020.
+Click the link on most of the street names to view a PDF that includes information about why the segment was selected for resurfacing this year as well as photos of the current condition of each street.
+A single document (linked below) includes all of these individual documents as well as the resurfacing plan map.

 Are there any exemptions to the Local Motor Fuel Tax?